smellycheese101/unlinkd/README.md

 ## Warning
 You can use this M3U playlist for free, but when copying our M3U links, make sure to credit us, since it **is** required by the CC BY 4.0 license.
 If not credited, you'll be alerted via e-mail or direct message.
 If failing to credit within 7 days, a cease and desist letter will be sent.

+## Contributors
+This is a list who coded and contributed to the unlinkd streams.
+We give huge respect to the following:
+**thearianet**